-That stone conduit was said to be erect for the purpose of the worship of the Bhairavanath temple.
-With the spectacular stone sculptures of Gauri Shankar above the water conduit, there are these rare scenic images of Nava Graha too on its northern wall.
+That stone conduit was said to be erected for the sake of Bhairavanath temple’s worship.
+On its northern wall, in addition to Gauri Shankar’s stunning stone sculptures above the water conduit, there are these rare and picturesque icons of Nava Graha.

-The statues of Nava Graha that was mentioned quite earlier was set up by King Yakshya Malla in 1460 A.D. as per the shreds of evidence.
+The statues of Nava Graha that were mentioned quite earlier were set up by King Yakshya Malla in 1460 A.D., as per the shreds of evidence.
 Here are the images of those Nava Grahas.
-Try guessing the name of these Nava Grahas, if you could.
+Try guessing the name of these Nava Grahas, if you can.